The Civil war saw the 1st use of armored

 Unknown design (possibly same 3 gun car described above)

-Drove off an attacking
+Drove off an attacking enemy party at

 Federal Rifle Car